diyaquanauts/BackcountryBeacon/firmware/README.md

 # Backcountry Beacon Firmware Overview

 The Backcountry Beacon firmware transforms the LilyGo S3 USB dongle into a portable, offline mapping and file server.
-This firmware integrates essential hardware components and software functionalities to support outdoor adventurers.
+Developed using PlatformIO, this firmware integrates essential hardware components and software functionalities to support outdoor adventurers.

 ### Hardware Overview